slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### On friends

+> *'It is easier to forgive an enemy than to forgive a friend.' -- William Blake*

+> *'When you’re in jail, a good friend will be trying to bail you out.
+A best friend will be in the cell next to you saying, «Damn, that was fun».' -- Groucho Marx*
 Resist the temptation of working with family and friends.
+Peers are peers, not boss and employee.

 Keep your friends for friendship, work with the skilled and competent.
-Peers are peers, not boss and employee.
 You will waste your life trying to make those around into who you want them to be.

-> *'Undisturbed calmness of mind is attained by cultivating friendliness toward the happy, compassion for the unhappy, delight in the virtuous, and indifference toward the wicked.' -- Patanjali*

-> *'It is easier to forgive an enemy than to forgive a friend.' -- William Blake*

 > *'Friendships change.
 Trust the friends of today as if they will be enemies tomorrow, and that of the worst kind.
 As this happens in reality, let it happen in your precaution.' -- Balthasar Gracian 26th*

-> *'Don’t befriend fools.
-He that does not know a fool when he sees him is one himself: still more he that knows him but will not keep clear of him.
-They are dangerous company and ruinous confidants.' -- Balthasar Gracian 22th*

-> *'When you’re in jail, a good friend will be trying to bail you out.
-A best friend will be in the cell next to you saying, «Damn, that was fun».' -- Groucho Marx*

 > *'Anybody can sympathise with the sufferings of a friend, but it requires a very fine nature to sympathise with a friend’s success.' -- Oscar Wilde*

 ### How to build your «board of directors»?

+Curate somehow those who surround you: you are the average of them.
+When you enter a workplace, think that you will become like them and not the opposite.
+If you’re always the smartest in the room, you’re in the wrong room.

 <!--
 “A lot of people won’t do that,” says Aaron.
 “A lot of people say, ‘Hey, I’m going to keep you at arm’s length; I’m not going to share things where I struggle.
 I’m not going to share with you that I don’t know what I’m talking about.’
 See, I ask a lot of questions…I don’t allow my pride or ego to get in the way, because strength starts at the base.
 You’ve got to let the veil down.
 You’ve got to be transparent.
 You’ve got to be vulnerable.
 That’s why I’ve been in mastermind groups for twenty years.
 Without those guys, I don’t know where I would be.
 These guys have different lenses.
 They have different filters.